Keizahemmanuel7/health-supplements-shop-privacy-policy/README.md

 Reasonable administrative, technical, and organizational measures are used by service providers to help protect information transmitted through the app and associated services.

-However, no method of electronic transmission or storage can be guaranteed to be completely secure.
+However, no method of electronic transmission, storage, or transmission over the internet can be guaranteed to be completely secure.

 Users provide information at their own discretion and risk.